-What motivates your Pinterest audience to pin?
+Understand what motivates your Pinterest audience to pin your post

 Unlike on Facebook and Twitter, where users have to actually think of new content to post, Pinterest is not about what is happening right now.
 Users are not prompted to think about “what are you doing?”
 In fact, they are not prompted to think at all, they are prompted to feel.

 …each user is motivated to find things that interest them… In the process of collecting items of interest, users share their tastes and preferences in a much richer way than competitors such as the Facebook “Like” button can hold a thumb to.
 This is because users never have to think to “Like” anything, once again reducing their cognitive load through simplification.By Nir Eyal, Psychology Today

 Interest is what motivates a pinner to pin.